 Nepenthe, a cliffside restaurant known for its bohemian scene and two-hour waits, went from serving 1,000 people a day to 30 when it was totally isolated.
 It sees 250 a day now that the trail is open.
 “It really is a unique and special time to see Big Sur in all its beautiful glory,” said third-generation owner Kirk Gafill.
 “If you want a once-in-a-lifetime experience, take advantage now.”

 The road to recovery

 According to Susana Cruz, a spokeswoman with the California Department of Transportation, the landslide was likely the largest in California state history.
-And picking up the pieces from it will be difficult.
-As you can see in the drone footage shot above, the highway is buried under an estimated 40 feet of debris.
+As you can see in the drone footage shot above last year, the highway was buried under an estimated 40 feet of debris.

 “There was so much saturation and so much weight,” Cruz said of the slide.